1. Be an organ donor.

 An adequate supply of blood in a hospital is critical.
 The American Red Cross estimates one in seven patients coming to a hospital for treatment will need blood.
 Blood is particularly important for trauma patients — one car accident victim could need up to 100 units of blood.

 Trauma accounts for approximately 41 million emergency department visits and 2.3 million hospital admissions in the U.S. each year, according to the National Trauma Institute.
 Type O-negative blood is particularly important to have on hand immediately as it can be transfused into people of all blood types.
-Versiti is the exclusive provider of blood to 56 Wisconsin hospitals.
+Versiti Blood Center of Wisconsin is the exclusive provider of blood to 56 Wisconsin hospitals.

 4. Learn to Stop the Bleed.